spamguy/diplomacy/README.md

 # Goals
 1. The development process will be fully transparent.
 Custom map and ruleset creation should be simple but flexible.
-2. The user interface will be interactive and fun.
+2. The user interface will be responsive and fun.
 3. The project will bring together the best characteristics of previous Diplomacy implementations.
 4. The project will be fully unit-tested.
 (This is for my own good and reparations against many years of crimes against testability.)
+5. The project will keep the good, dedicated players in and the lame quitters out.
+6. Rapid games (< 15 minutes per season) will be possible without page refreshes.

 # Technology
 The application as a whole consists of three parts: